ThibaultJanBeyer/joplin-sheets/README.md

 # JSheets

-Implementation of Lucky-Sheets for Joplin.
+Implementation of [Luckysheet](https://github.com/mengshukeji/Luckysheet) for Joplin.
 You can now write excel-like notes!
+Note: [Luckysheet](https://github.com/mengshukeji/Luckysheet) is bundled into the plugin.

 ## How to?